kenahoo/RHadoop-Wiki/Fast-k-means.md

 ```

 In the reduce function, we simply sum over the colums of the matrix of points associated with the same cluster center.
 Actually, since we
-have started adding over sugroups of points in the mapper itself, what we are adding here are already partial sums and partial counts (in
+have started adding over subgroups of points in the mapper itself, what we are adding here are already partial sums and partial counts
-the first column, you may rememeber, we store counts).
-Since this is an associative and commutative operation, it only helps to also switch
+(which we store in the first column, as you may recall).
+Since this is an associative and commutative operation, it only helps to
-the combiner on.
+also switch the combiner on.

 ```r
         reduce = function(k, vv) {